roger-/proxmox-igpu-nuc6cayh/README.md

 For convenience I've uploaded the fixed ROM to [this repo](https://github.com/roger-/proxmox-igpu-nuc6cayh/blob/main/intel_hd500.rom), so feel free to use and skip the steps below.

 ## 2.1: Getting ROM
-To extract the VGA ROM, you need to disable EUFI boot in your NUC BIOS and boot the physical machine in a Linux live distribution.
+To extract the VGA ROM, you need to temporarily disable EUFI boot in your NUC BIOS and boot the physical machine in a Linux live distribution.
 Then get to a console and run the following commands:

 ```bash
 cd /sys/bus/pci/devices/0000:00:02.0/